farre/midas/README.md

   "name": "Launch Debug",
   "program": "/path/to/binary",
   "cwd": "${workspaceFolder}",
+  "use-dap": true, // set to false only if Midas stops working.
   "gdbPath": "gdb", // if GDB is on $PATH, this field is not required "stopOnEntry": true,
   "trace": "Off",